mujahid-jamadar/mujahid-jamadar/README.md

 - 👋 Hi, I’m @mujahid-jamadar
-- c I am currently software developer intern in Persistent Systems.
+- 📫 I am currently software developer intern in Persistent Systems.
 - 👀 I’m interested in AI and ML
 - 🌱 I’m currently learning FSDS
 - 💞️ I’m looking to collaborate on ML project
-- 📫
+-

 <!---
 mujahid-jamadar/mujahid-jamadar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.